Skip to content

-Glazed porcelain and ceramic tiles are unbelievably durable materials.
-But between abrasion, stain, slip, chemical, and crazing resistance, there are enough ratings to make your head spin.
+Porcelain and ceramic tiles are incredibly durable.
+But with ratings for abrasion, staining, slip, and chemical resistance, there's enough to make your head spin.

-That's why we decided to launch TilesExplained, with the aim of explaining these terms as simply as possible, while still helping you to understand them thoroughly, so that you can confidently push forward with you interior design vision.
+That's why we launched these guides, to explain these terms so that you can confidently move forward with your interior design vision.

 What is PEI durability rating?

-With the advent of digital printing technology for tile in the last decade or so, much of the porcelain and ceramic tile that you see in stores is glazed.
+With the advent of digital printing technology for tile, much of the porcelain and ceramic tile that you see in stores is glazed.
 This means that there’s a thin layer of glass-like coating applied to the surface of the tile, often for decorative purposes.

-Thankfully, there’s a standardized way that tile manufacturers test and classify the strength of their glazes: the Porcelain Enamel Institute’s abrasion rating, or as you’ll more commonly see, a tile’s PEI rating.
+Thankfully, there’s a standardized way that tile manufacturers test and classify the strength of their glazes: the Porcelain Enamel Institute’s abrasion rating, or as you’ll more commonly see, a tile’s PEI rating for tile floors.

 The PEI Durability Rating is the industry standard measure that indicates how resistant a glazed tile is to visible marks caused by repeated wear on the tile.
 This actually takes into account both the strength of the glaze as well as its colour -- you’ll find that deep, dark colours may have lower PEI ratings than lighter colours, even when the tiles use glazes with the same strength.